People around the world have different ways of greeting using their bodies. Here are some with videos to see how they’re done…

 Watch the Video below to see when to clap and what to say for greeting different people in Shona in the video below.

 New Zealand – Maori Greeting – The Hongi

 Touch noses and foreheads together with eyes closed to show respect.
 You can see how to do this gesture in the video below.

 This is considered a polite greeting.
 You can see this greeting in the movie clip below.

 Please feel free to teach us your greetings in the comments below.

 Image: Cambodian Sampeah (greeting gesture) by Naole

 This article was posted on Sunday, March 15th, 2015 at 8:31 pm and is filed under Cambodia, Countries & Cultures, Customs and Traditions, Greeting Customs, India, Languages, Laos, Maori, New Zealand, Shona, Thailand, Tibet.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply